ppy/osu-wiki/wiki/Modding/Forum_modding/en.md

 ![](img/mod-post.png "An example of a mod post that was awarded with a kudosu ([p/1287834](https://osu.ppy.sh/forum/p/1287834))")
 :::

-Unlike in the [beatmap discussion](/wiki/Beatmap_Discussion), a typical forum mod post covered the whole beatmap and could sometimes span across several screens.
+Unlike in [beatmap discussions](/wiki/Beatmap_Discussion), a typical forum mod post covered the whole beatmap and could contain a lot of content.
 While users were free to express their thoughts in any form they wished, the majority of modders adhered to a specific structure to make their posts more readable:

-- There were several sections corresponding to a single difficulty or a list of beatmap-wide settings/issues.
+- There were several sections corresponding to single difficulties and a list of beatmap-wide settings/issues.
 - Each section contained a list of timestamps, often pointing to specific [hit objects](/wiki/Hit_object).
 - Each timestamp was followed by a short description of the issue, sometimes with screenshots to further clarify a concern.
 - Based on the severity of the issue, some modders used [colour coding](/wiki/BBCode#colour) in their post to highlight unrankable issues or key points.